Raffaele Garrucci: Biography

+Works

-In 1854 he wrote for Father Charles Cahier's Mélanges d'Archéologie, a study on Phrygian syncretism.
-Soon after he edited the notes of Jean L' Heureux on the catacombs of Rome (in manuscript since 1605); later an essay on the gilded glasses of the catacombs (1858), and another on the Jewish cemetery at the Vigna Randanini.
+In 1854 he wrote for Charles Cahier's Mélanges d'Archéologie, a study on Phrygian syncretism.
+Soon after he edited the notes of Jean L'Heureux on the catacombs of Rome (in manuscript since 1605); later an essay on the gilded glasses of the catacombs (1858), and another on the Jewish cemetery at the Vigna Randanini.
 In 1872 he began the publication of a monumental history of early Christian antiquities, entitled Storia dell'arte cristiana.
 It was destined to include all works of sculpture, painting, and the minor and industrial arts, during the first eight centuries of the Christian Era.
 It is a general history of early Christian art, and contains five hundred finely engraved plates and explanatory text.
 Five of the six volumes contain, respectively, the catacomb-frescoes—and paintings from other quarters—gold glasses, mosaics, sarcophagi, and non-sepulchral sculptures.
 The first volume is devoted to the theoretical part of the work, i.e. to a history of Christian art properly so called.

 In this vast collection Garrucci re-edited to some extent materials taken from earlier works.
 For hitherto unedited materials he used photographs or reproductions of some other kind.
 His engravings are not always very accurate, and in point of finish are inferior to those obtained by more modern processes.
 The list of his publications covers 118 numbers on Sommervogel, Bibliothèque de la compagnie de Jésus (Brussels 1902), III.
 Among them are the aforementioned Storia dell'arte cristiana nei primi otto secoli della chiesa (6 vols.
 Prato 1872—81); Dissertazioni archeologiche di vario argomento (2 vols., Rome 1864-65); Le monete dell'Italia antica, Raccolta generale (Rome, 1885).